aido/AidoATP/README.md

-	Minimum Profit to seek for Arbitrage (eg 10% = 0.10) Minimum ticker size for trend following trade decisions Maximum ticker age for trend following trade decisions (in minutes) Trading fee (eg 0.6% = 0.006)
+	Minimum Profit to seek for Arbitrage (eg 10% = 0.10) Minimum ticker size for trend following trade decisions Maximum ticker age for trend following trade decisions (in minutes) Number of ticks used to calculate Short Simple Moving Average Trading fee (eg 0.6% = 0.006)
 	Which algorithm would you like to use?
 (1 or 2)
 		1: High Risk